Reykjavík International Film Festival: 2015–2025

 The film The Islands and the Whales by Mike Day received the Environmental Award, awarded to films competing in the "A Different Tomorrow" category that sheds light on environmental and humanitarian topics.
 This year's winners in the short film category were "Cubs" by Nanna Kristín Magnúsdóttir as Best Icelandic Short and "Home" by Daniel Mulloy as Best International Short.
 "Cubs" is about a single father who is planning a sleepover for his daughter and thematises the taboos in father/daughter relationships.
 The documentary "Mr Gaga" about choreographer Ohad Naharin, directed by Tomer Heymann, received the audience awards and "The Duke", directed by Max Barbakow received this year's Golden Egg.
 This year's RIFF honorary prizes were awarded to Deepa Mehta and Darren Aronofsky.

 In 2017 the fourteenth RIFF festival was held to great reviews.
 Director Hlynur Pálmason opened the festival with his first feature film Winter Brothers.
 He would then go on to screen his second film A White, white day at Cannes in 2019.
-The Golden Puffin award was handed out to the film The Rider by acclaimed director Chloé Zhao.
+The Golden Puffin award was awarded to the film The Rider by acclaimed director Chloé Zhao.
 It was Roser Corella's film Grab and Run that won the Environmental award for the category A Different Tomorrow.
-The Golden Egg was handed out to Charlotte Scott-Wilson's film Hold on.
-This years honorary guest included film maker Werner Herzog and director Oliver Assayas.
+The Golden Egg was awarded to Charlotte Scott-Wilson's film Hold on.
+This year's honorary guest included film maker Werner Herzog and director Olivier Assayas.

 Sergei Loznitsa opened the fifteenth RIFF festival in 2018 with his film Donbass.
-The focus of this years festival were the Baltic countries.
+The focus of this year's festival were the Baltic countries.
 Winners included Yann Gonzalez who won the Golden Puffin for his film Knife + Heart, Nathalia Konchalovsky who won the Golden Egg for her film, Vesna and Erick Stoll and Chase Whiteside who won in the category A Different Tomorrow with their film América.

-RIFF 2019 will run from the 26th of September to the 6th of October.
-The festival will focus on the Arctic countries among others and confirmed honorary guests include acclaimed French director Claire Denis.
-The final day to submit a film is the 14th of July.
+RIFF 2019 ran from 26 September to 6 October.
+The festival focused on the Arctic countries, among others.
+Confirmed honorary guests included acclaimed French director Claire Denis.
+The final day to submit a film was 14 July.

-In 2020 the seventeenth RIFF festival edition was hybrid with both limited screenings in cinema and online screenings.